-Janice C. Reynolds, City Clerk
+Janice LC.
+Reynelds ds, City Clerk Janice C. Re eynol ds, City Clerk

-STATE OF CALIFORNIA)

-COUNTY OF SAN BERNARDINO) ss

-CITY OF RANCHO CUCAMONGA)
+STATE OF CALIFORNIA) COUNTY OF SAN BERNARDINO) ss CITY OF RANCHO CUCAMONGA)

 I, Janice C. Reynolds, City Clerk of the City of Rancho Cucamonga, do hereby certify that the foregoing Interim Urgency Ordinance was passed and adopted by a 4/5 vote at a regular meeting of the City Council of the City of Rancho Cucamonga held on the 21st day of April, 2021, by the following vote: